heroku/identity/operations.md

 #
 # WAIT some reasonable amount of time.
 Probably a few days.
 Users need to make
-# a request to Identity for their cookies ciphers to be rotated.
+# a request to Identity for their cookies' ciphers to be rotated.
 #

 $ heroku config:remove OLD_COOKIE_ENCRYPTION_KEY